 For individual herbs, you can simply use small pots – just make sure you add labels so you know what you’re growing!

 - Water & Feeding: Herbs are low maintenance so they don’t have a busy or overpowering care regime.
 If you grow them in containers they will need regular watering and feeding.

-- Trimming: If you trim herbs back in spring this will allow new healthy leaves to come through.
+- Trimming: Trim herbs back in spring to allow new healthy leaves to come through.
 Also, deadhead the herbs when they are beginning to fade.

 - Winter Months: In colder autumn and winter months the dead foliage actually helps protect the plant.
 However, fallen leaves should be removed from low-growing herbs like thyme and lavender to prevent fungal diseases.
 It isn’t necessary to mulch your herbs, with the exception of mint which prefers moist growing conditions.

 Harvesting your herbs is the best bit and you get to start enjoying them in the kitchen!
 Do remember that herbs should be harvested when the oils responsible for flavour and aroma are at their peak.
 Begin harvesting the herb when the plant has enough foliage to maintain growth.
 Try not to pick more than a third so the plant becomes too bare and gives the plant time to recover.
 Harvest early in the morning, after the dew dries, but before the heat of the day.